dribdat/design/Whitepaper/README.md

-Co(re)creation: designing the next civic hack
+Co/recreation for civic hackers
 ---

-/ dribdat collective // v.2.5 /// 1.2022
+/ Aletsdat collective // v.2.7 /// 2.2022

-This paper describes **dribdat**: an open source tool for hackathons and other time-limited sprints and workshops.
+This paper describes **dribdat**: an open development tracker for hackathons and other time-limited sprints and workshops.
 In a simple user interface, it allows managing challenges, resources, bootstraps, while augmenting diversity and fair conditions.
-Learn how we use it to track teams and their progress, collect relevant design notes, documentation, data, and code, and enhance the experience of exploring civic tech problems together, hands-on.
+Learn how we use it to support teams as they progress, collect relevant design notes, documentation, data, and code - to enhance the experience of exploring civic problems together, hands-on.

 Permalink: [dribdat.cc/Whitepaper](https://dribdat.cc/Whitepaper)